ZAAI-com/Jekyll-AEO/docs/README.md

 - Documents in the `assets` collection
 - `llms.txt` and `llms-full.txt` files
 - Paths matching `exclude` prefixes
-- Pages with no source file on disk (plugin-generated)
+- Pages with no source file on disk (unless html2dotmd is enabled)

 ## Development